top of page

 • Experiencing to see Self as construct / empty

-• Meditate from awareness, not from Self
+• Meditating from awareness, not from Self

 Learning goals:

-• Realising the unboundedness of the inner space
+• Realising the unboundedness of awareness

 Awareness itself is operating as a limitless huge boundless bright awareness-love.